next-multilingual/next-multilingual/README.md

 - The enforcement of i18n best practices across your entire application.
 - All URLs will use a locale prefix - this is currently a limitation of Next.js where the default locale does not use a prefix.
 - Smart language detection that dynamically renders the homepage, without using redirections.
-- The ability to use localized URLs (e.g. `/en-us/contact-us` for U.S. English and `/fr-ca/nous-joindre` for Canadian French).
+- The ability to use localized URLs (e.g., `/en-us/contact-us` for U.S. English and `/fr-ca/nous-joindre` for Canadian French).
 - Automatically generate canonical and alternate links optimized for SEO.
 - Modular localized string configuration support that works just like CSS (no more files containing shared strings).

 ## Before we start 💎

-`next-multilingual` has put a lot of effort to add [JSDoc](https://jsdoc.app/) to all its APIs.
+`next-multilingual` has put a lot of effort into adding [TSDoc](https://tsdoc.org/) to all its APIs.
 Please check directly in your IDE if you are unsure how to use certain APIs provided in our examples.

 Also, having an opinion on "best practices" is not an easy task.
 This is why we documented our design decisions in a special document that can be consulted [here](./docs/design-decisions.md).
 If you feel that some of our APIs don't offer what you would expect, make sure to consult this document before opening an issue.